cotag/scope-buster/README.md

 ```

-It is up to you to ensure variables are either namespaced correctly in scopeBuster or that there are no clashes.
+It is up to you to ensure variables are namespaced correctly in scopeBuster so that there are no clashes.